Cost Update

 How long does flooring installation take in San Francisco?

-For a standard 1,000-square-foot home, expect the actual installation to take 3 to 5 days.
-However, if you are installing solid hardwood, you must factor in an additional 7 to 10 days for the wood to acclimate to your home's humidity before it can be nailed down.
+For a standard 800-square-foot project, expect the actual installation to take 2 to 4 days.
+However, if you are installing hardwood, you must factor in "acclimation time."
+The wood needs to sit in your San Francisco home for at least 3 to 5 days to adjust to the local humidity before it can be laid down.

 Do I need a permit for flooring installation in San Francisco?